First‑Year Interest Groups (FIGs)

 How do I register for a FIG?

-You sign up for a FIG when you register for your courses, when course registration opens in June.
-You must first register for the appropriate co-requisite courses that are connected to the FIG you're interested in.
+You sign up for a FIG when you register for your courses - course registration is open now!
+For a Science FIG, you must first register for the appropriate co-requisite course or courses that are connected to the FIG you're interested in.
 Make sure the FIG time slot doesn't conflict with any of your other courses.

 Does a FIG count toward my degree?